endojs/Jessie/README.md

 Today, JavaScript is the pervasive representation for (somewhat) safe mobile code.
-For another representation to achieve universality quickly, it must be a subset of JavaScript, and so run everywhere JavaScript runs.
+For another representation to achieve universality quickly, it must be a subset of JavaScript, and so runs at least everywhere JavaScript runs.

 Whereas JSON is a simple universal representation for safe mobile data, Jessie is a simple universal representation for safe mobile data and behavior.

 Jessie is a small safe ocap subset of JavaScript that
+   * is pleasant and expressive to program in,
    * can easily run within a JavaScript system,
    * can be safely linked with adversarial SES code,
    * can be easily implemented for standalone use,